bluesky-social/atproto-website/content/guides/overview.md

 ATP distinguishes between "small-world" vs "big-world" networking. *Small-world* networking encompass inter-personal activity while *big-world* networking aggregates activity outside of the user's personal interactions.

-* **Small-world**: delivery of events targeted at specific users such as mentions, replies, and DMs, and sync of datasets according to follow graphs.
+* **Small-world**: delivery of events targeted at specific participants such as mentions, replies, and DMs, and sync of datasets according to follow graphs.
-* **Big-world**: large-scale metrics (likes, reposts, followers), content discovery (algorithms), and user search.
+* **Big-world**: large-scale metrics (likes, reposts, followers), content discovery (algorithms), and participant search.

 Personal Data Servers (PDS) are responsible for small-world networking while indexing services separately crawl the network to provide big-world networking.

 ![Small world, Big world](/img/small-big-world.jpg)

-The small-world/big-world distinction is intended to achieve scale as well as a high degree of user-choice.
+The small-world/big-world distinction is intended to achieve scale as well as a high degree of customization.

 ## Algorithmic choice

-As with Web search engines, users are free to select their indexers.
+As with Web search engines, participants are free to select their indexers.
 Each feed, discovery section, or search interface is integrated into the PDS while being served from a third party service.

 ![Algorithmic choice](/img/algorithmic-choice.jpg)

 ## Account portability

-We assume that a Personal Data Server may fail at any time, either by going offline in its entirety or by ceasing service for specific users.
-ATP's goal is to ensure that a user can migrate their account to a new PDS without the server's involvement.
+We assume that a Personal Data Server may fail at any time, either by going offline in its entirety or by ceasing service for specific participants.
+ATP's goal is to ensure that a participant can migrate their account to a new PDS without the server's involvement.

-User data is stored in [signed data repositories](/guides/data-repos) and verified by [DIDs](/guides/identity).
-DIDs are essentially registries of user certificates, similar in some ways to the TLS certificate system.
-They are expected to be secure, reliable, and independent of the users' PDS.
+Participant data is stored in [signed data repositories](/guides/data-repos) and verified by [DIDs](/guides/identity).
+DIDs are essentially registries of participant certificates, similar in some ways to the TLS certificate system.
+They are expected to be secure, reliable, and independent of the participants' PDS.

 ![DID Documents](/img/did-doc.jpg)

 Each DID Document publishes two public keys: a signing key and a recovery key.

-* **Signing key**: Asserts changes to the DID Document *and* to the user's data repository.
+* **Signing key**: Asserts changes to the DID Document *and* to the participant's data repository.
 * **Recovery key**: Asserts changes to the DID Document; may override the signing key within a 72-hour window.

-The signing key is entrusted to the PDS so that it can manage the user's data, but the recovery key is saved by the user, eg as a paper key.
-This makes it possible for the user to update their account to a new PDS without the original host's help.
+The signing key is entrusted to the PDS so that it can manage the participant's data, but the recovery key is saved by the participant, e.g. as a paper key.
+This makes it possible for the participant to update their account to a new PDS without the original host's help.

 ![Account recovery](/img/recovery.jpg)

-A backup of the user’s data is persistently synced to their client as a backup (contingent on the disk space available).
-Should a PDS disappear without notice, the user should be able to migrate to a new provider by updating their DID Document and uploading the backup.
+A backup of the participant’s data is persistently synced to their client as a backup (contingent on the disk space available).
+Should a PDS disappear without notice, the participant should be able to migrate to a new provider by updating their DID Document and uploading the backup.

 ## Speech, reach, and moderation